 In Mexico, this salsa is known as salsa roja (red sauce) or salsa de mesa (table sauce).
 “Salsa” literally means sauce.
 You will find it in every Mexican restaurant served before dinner with warm fried tortilla chips.
 It’s incredibly addicting!

-- Garlic – Just a couple cloves of garlic will deepen the other flavors without overpowering them.
+Garlic – Just a couple cloves of fresh garlic will deepen the other flavors without overpowering them.

-- Lime – The juice of one fresh lime will add the perfect amount of mouthwatering tang to the salsa but if you wish, you can have more.
-Be sure to use a fresh lime, and not any bottled stuff.
+Lime – The juice of one fresh lime will add the perfect amount of mouthwatering tang to the salsa but if you wish, you can have more.
+Be sure to use a fresh lime, and not bottled.

 This salsa recipe is super easy!
-Start off by combining all of the ingredients in a blender.
+Start off by combining all of the ingredients in a blender (1).

-Pulse the blender a few times until the salsa is thoroughly blended.
+Pulse the blender a few times until the salsa is thoroughly blended (2).
 Be sure that there are no large chunks, as no one wants to bite into a large chunk of onion, garlic, or jalapeño!

 Serve the salsa right away, or store it in a glass jar with a lid in the refrigerator.
 There, it will stay fresh for up to a week!